PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-07 04:44:54
+Last updated: 2024-04-07 04:45:28
-Random Quote: Doesn't matter what you did or what you were, you are an Avenger! - Agatha Harkness
+Random Quote: Folly and desperation are ofttimes hard to tell apart.  -  Maester Luwin